 Victoria Gate, Victorian gate in Valletta, Malta

-The gate was built in 1885 to replace the older Porta del Monte during a period of major changes to Valletta's infrastructure.
-This construction took place under British colonial administration of the islands.
+The gate was built in 1885 to replace the older Porta del Monte, which had previously marked the same entrance to the city.
+The construction took place under British colonial rule, which reshaped several of the city's entrances during that period.

-Restoration work in 2010 revealed a hidden ditch beneath the gate that once held a drawbridge mechanism connecting to the harbor below.
-This discovered feature shows how the entrance was originally designed with active defense systems.
+Restoration work in 2010 uncovered a hidden ditch beneath the gate that once held a drawbridge mechanism connecting down to the harbor.
+This find shows that the original entrance was built as part of the city's active defense system, not just as a passageway.

 The community of curious travelers